 The REIT provisions of the Code may limit our ability to hedge our liabilities.
-Any income from a hedging transaction we enter into to manage risk of interest rate changes, price changes or currency fluctuations with respect to borrowings made or to be made to acquire or carry real estate assets, if properly identified under applicable Treasury Regulations, does not constitute "gross income" for purposes of the 75% Gross Income Test or 95% Gross Income Test.
+Any income from a hedging transaction we enter into to manage risk of interest rate changes, price changes or currency fluctuations with respect to borrowings made or to be made to acquire or carry real estate assets or in certain cases to hedge previously acquired hedges entered into to manage risks associated with property that has been disposed of or liabilities that have been extinguished, if properly identified under applicable Treasury Regulations, does not constitute "gross income" for purposes of the 75% Gross Income Test or 95% Gross Income Test.
 To the extent that we enter into other types of hedging transactions, the income from those transactions will likely be treated as non-qualifying income for purposes of both of the Gross Income Tests.
 As a result of these rules, we may need to limit our use of advantageous hedging techniques or implement those hedges through a TRS.
 This could increase the cost of our hedging activities because our TRSs would be subject to tax on gains or expose us to greater risks associated with changes in interest rates than we would otherwise want to bear.
 In addition, losses in a TRS generally will not provide any tax benefit, except for being carried forward against future taxable income of such TRS.